pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   - Can train a big enough network to do well on all the tasks.
 - If you can train a big enough NN, the performance of the multi-task learning compared to splitting the tasks is better.
 - Transfer learning is used more often than multi-task learning.

-## Orthogonalization

-- Some deep learning developers know exactly what hyperparameter to tune in order to try to achieve one effect.
-This is a process we call orthogonalization.
-- In orthogonalization, you have some controls, but each control does a specific task and doesn't affect other controls.
-- For a supervised learning system to do well, you usually need to tune the knobs of your system to make sure the following things hold true - chain of assumptions in machine learning:
-  - You'll have to fit training set well on cost function (near human level performance if possible).
-    - If it's not achieved you could try bigger network, another optimization algorithm (like Adam)...
-  - Fit dev set well on cost function.
-    - If its not achieved you could try regularization, bigger training set...
-  - Fit test set well on cost function.
-    - If its not achieved you could try bigger dev set...
-  - Performs well in real world.
-    - If its not achieved you could try change dev/test set, change cost function...

 ## How to read deep learning papers